 Here you can find information, tips and simple steps you can take to look after your wellbeing during the coronavirus outbreak.

 As of Thursday 5 November, the single most important action we can all take, in fighting coronavirus, is to stay at home, to protect the NHS and save lives.
 You should only leave your home for a limited set of reasons.
 These include:

 You should minimise time spent outside your home and when around other people ensure that you remember hands, face, space.

 It's very important to do what you can to reduce the risk of you and other people getting ill with coronavirus.

 You can spread the virus even if you do not have symptoms.

-For more information about how to avoid getting and spreading coronavirus, visit staying safe outside your home on GOV.UK.
+For more information about how to avoid getting and spreading coronavirus, Coronavirus outbreak FAQs: what you can and can’t do on GOV.UK.

 Get a test if you have symptoms.
-If you have one or more symptoms of coronavirus, you must also book a test using the NHS ask for a test website or by calling 119.
+Book a test using the NHS ask for a test website or by calling 119.
 Testing is available for people of all ages.

 If you test positive, you will be contacted by NHS Test and Trace who will help you identify who you have been in contact with and will gather their contact details.
 You must isolate for 10 days.
 People identified as having been in close contact with someone who has a positive test must stay at home for 14 days, even if they do not have symptoms.

 Coronavirus can make anyone seriously ill, but there are some people who are at a higher risk, including people aged over 60.